finance calculator

 FAQs

-Does this account for discount rates?
+Does this calculator account for discount rates or the time value of money?

-Is payback the same as ROI?
+Is payback period the same as return on investment (ROI)?

-Should I include maintenance or residual value?
+Should I include maintenance costs, taxes, or residual value in this calculator?

 Related calculators